sharetribe/sharetribe/docs/customize-marketplace.md

 You can add new transaction types by adding a new row to `transaction_types` table and translations to `transaction_type_translations`.

 After you have successfully created a transaction type, you need to go to Admin > Categories and select which transaction types are available in which category.

+**A word of warning!** Don't overuse transaction types!
+We have noticed that the best marketplaces usually have just one transaction type.